jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.10 was released on December 2016.
+**Latest release:** Flowblade Movie Editor 1.12 was released on March 2016.

-**Next release:** Flowblade Movie Editor 1.12 will be out on March 2017.
+**Next release:** Flowblade Movie Editor 1.12 will be out on August 2017.

 # Installing Flowblade